coryinsiderz/rnodec.io/content/blog/Wtf-Is-Terra.md

 * Peer-to-peer Payments Gateway (Chai)
 * Much more

 “Getting in” and “getting out” of the Terra ecosystem should be smooth and frictionless.
-Buy `LUNA` to get in, sell `LUNA` to get out (`LUNA` is the foundational, native token at the core of all things Terra.
-The main unit of account in this ecosystem).
+Buy `LUNA` to get in, sell `LUNA` to get out `LUNA` is the foundational, native token at the core of all things Terra.
+The main unit of account in this ecosystem.

 ## Why bother getting in?
 What’s the appeal?